Mike Kasberg

 Changelog

-This article has become quite popular in the two years since it’s been released!
-I’ve made some (minor) changes over that time to make it easier to use, and I’m going to start documenting these changes here for clarity.
+This article has become quite popular in the four years since I originally wrote it!
+I’ve made some (minor) changes over that time to make it easier to use, and I’m going to document these changes here for clarity.

 • 2024-01-09: Updated to confirm it works with Windows 11.
 (Thanks Jérôme Froissart.)